A fan of hibachi-style cooking? Then you’re going to love this hibachi chicken dinner, cooked in the Instant Pot quickly with very minimal effort!

 For the chicken and vegetables:

-- 2 zucchini sliced in rounds then halved
+- 2 zucchini sliced into ¼-inch rounds then halved

 - green onion chopped

-- Then add the chicken, onion, zucchini (if you decide to pressure cook it, see notes below), and mushrooms.
+- Then add the chicken, onion, zucchini (if you decide to pressure cook it, important to see notes below), and mushrooms.

 - Secure the lid and set the vent to SEALING.
 Select the PRESSURE COOK/MANUAL setting and set the cooking time for 3 minutes at high pressure.
 The Instant Pot will take around 7-10 minutes to come to pressure and start cooking.
 When the cooking program ends, quickly release the steam.